IEC 62443: Security Level

-Concepts

-The standard explains various basic principles that should be considered for all roles in all activities.

-Defense in depth

-Defense in Depth is a concept in which several levels of security (defense) are distributed throughout the system.
-The goal is to provide redundancy in case a security measure fails or a vulnerability is exploited.

-Zones and conduits
+System Segmentation

+Application of this concept involves grouping the systems and components of the automation and control system into a set of zones and conduits.

 Zones divide a system into homogeneous zones by grouping the (logical or physical) assets with common security requirements.
 The security requirements are defined by Security Level (SL).
 The level required for a zone is determined by the risk analysis.
 Zones have boundaries that separate the elements inside the zone from those outside.
 Information moves within and between zones.
 Zones can be divided into sub-zones that define different security levels (Security Level) and thus enable defense-in-depth.

 Conduits group the elements that allow communication between two zones.
 They provide security functions that enable secure communication and allow the coexistence of zones with different security levels.

-Certification to standards
+Conformance certification

-Processes, systems and products used in industrial automation environments can be certified according to IEC 62443.
+Processes, systems and products used in automation and control environments can be certified as conforming to IEC 62443.
 Many testing, inspection, and certification (TIC) companies offer product and process certifications based on IEC 62443.
-By accrediting according to the ISO/IEC 17000 series of standards, the companies share a single, consistent set of certification requirements for IEC 62443 certifications which elevates the usefulness of the resulting certificates of conformance.
+By accrediting according to the ISO/IEC 17000 series of standards, the companies share a single, consistent set of requirements for IEC 62443 certifications which elevates the usefulness of the resulting certificates of conformance.

 Accredited certification schemes

 IEC 62443 certification schemes have been established by several global testing, inspection, and certification (TIC) companies.
 The schemes are based on the referenced standards and define test methods, surveillance audit policies, public documentation policies, and other specific aspects of their program.
-Cybersecurity certification programs for IEC 62443 standards are being offered globally by many recognized Certification Bodies (CB), including Bureau Veritas, Intertek, SGS-TÜV Saar, TÜV Nord, TÜV Rheinland, TÜV SÜD and UL.
+Security certification programs for IEC 62443 standards are being offered globally by many recognized Certification Bodies (CB), including Bureau Veritas, Intertek, SGS-TÜV Saar, TÜV Nord, TÜV Rheinland, TÜV SÜD and UL.

 A global infrastructure of national accreditation bodies (AB) ensures consistent evaluation of the IEC 62443.
 The ABs operate per the requirements of ISO/IEC 17011, a standard that contains requirements for the competence, consistency, and impartiality of accreditation bodies when accrediting conformity assessment bodies.
 ABs are members of the IAF for work in management systems, products, services, and personnel accreditation or the ILAC for laboratory accreditation.
 A Multilateral Recognition Arrangement (MLA) between ABs will ensure global recognition of accredited CBs.

 TIC companies are accredited by an AB to provide inspection according to the ISO/IEC 17020, testing laboratories according to ISO/IEC 17025 and certification of products, processes, and services according to ISO/IEC 17065.